 - Counter service: Check for proof of vaccination at the point of ordering when asking if a customer would like their order for dining in or if it’s a to-go order.

 - Bars: Check for proof of vaccination or a negative test at the door along with IDs, or bartender asks at the bar when the customer sits down.

 - Venues with ticketed events: Check for proof of vaccination or a negative test at the point of entry when checking tickets and/or IDs.

 - Catering/Rental Halls: For rental halls with private events (e.g. weddings) an event coordinator can work with the party to communicate the standards for the venue.
 The party may choose to work with the event planner or host to gather proof of vaccination in advance of the event or identify staff to verify at the point of entry to the event.

-Does this apply to parties and celebrations, such as weddings?
+How to apply to parties and celebrations, such as weddings

 - Private parties such as wedding receptions with food and drink must follow the testing or vaccination requirement if they are being held indoors at a place of public accommodation.
 This includes catering halls, event centers, or restaurants, as well as churches.